sevidmusic/Rig/README.md

                             Defaults to current directory: ./

---route-hash                  The Id of the Route to delete.
+--route-hash                The hash of the Route to delete.
 ```

 Examples: